I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-pccompleteirp.md

 ## -remarks
 <p><b>PcCompleteIrp</b> is used when an IRP handler returns STATUS_PENDING and the IRP must later be completed.
 When the adapter driver finishes all processing of the IRP, it calls <b>PcCompleteIrp</b> to complete the IRP.</p>

 <p>The IRP handler should not call this function.
-An adapter driver's IRP handler instead calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff537691">PcDispatchIrp</a> to pass the IRP to the PortCls system driver's IRP handler to perform all remaining processing of the IRP.</p>

-<p><b>PcCompleteIrp</b> is used when an IRP handler returns STATUS_PENDING and the IRP must later be completed.
-When the adapter driver finishes all processing of the IRP, it calls <b>PcCompleteIrp</b> to complete the IRP.</p>

-<p>The IRP handler should not call this function.
-An adapter driver's IRP handler instead calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff537691">PcDispatchIrp</a> to pass the IRP to the PortCls system driver's IRP handler to perform all remaining processing of the IRP.</p>
+An adapter driver's IRP handler instead calls <a href="..\portcls\nf-portcls-pcdispatchirp.md">PcDispatchIrp</a> to pass the IRP to the PortCls system driver's IRP handler to perform all remaining processing of the IRP.</p>

 ## -requirements
 <table>